Scarletsang/Dorker/README.md

 ## Configure

 When *Dorker* builds a docker container from a docker image, it will mount a directory of the local computer to the container.
 The *Dorker* commands can only be used within this directory.

+It is recommended to configure it as the parent directory that stores all of your project.

 The default is set to $HOME/Documents.
 If you want to change it, change the "DORKER_WORKSPACE" variable defined inside src/settings.sh.

 ## Usage